Data Centers in Gillette

 Natural Disaster Risk

 Gillette has a very low natural disaster risk profile, with a FEMA National Risk Index score of 16.64 out of 100 as of September 2025.
-This places it in one of the safest categories nationwide for critical infrastructure placement.
+The location is insulated from the seismic, hurricane, and flooding events that affect many other data center markets.